Six Foods Your Heart Will Love

 These six rockstars of the heart-healthy pantry also happen to be some of our favorite ingredients.
 Do your heart a favor and enjoy some of our good-and-good-for-you Sun Basket meals.
 Don't forget the wine.

 Eating two or more servings of fish per week may reduce the risk of coronary disease by thirty percent.
 Fish—especially oily kinds such as salmon, sardines, and tuna—contain heart-healthy omega-3 fats, which can help lower blood pressure and prevent irregular heart rhythms.
+Get a dose of three heart-healthy foods in our Salmon alla Puttanesca with Sautéed Chard.

 There’s a reason the tomato has earned the nickname “love apple.”
 Tomatoes are an excellent source of vitamin C, vitamin A, potassium, and fiber, and a good source of lycopene, which prevents the oxidation of “bad” LDL cholesterol and reduces the amount of it in the blood.
+Get your fix with this week's Pork Sugo with Orecchiette and Baby Kale Salad.